Best Ski Instructor Courses

 3- Business model

-You should be able to talk directly to the one who’s taking on himself/herself the responsability of your success.
+You should be able to talk directly to the one who’s taking on himself/herself the responsibility of your success.
 No intermediaries.

 4- Expertise and Experience